kishorechk/vendor-price-aggregator/README.md

 #### Sequence Diagram

-The vendor price updates will be processed as shown below -
+The vendor price updates will be processed as shown below at high level.
+The Spring Integration Flows section has more details about all the Pipes & Filters.

 ![Vendor Sequence Diagram](./images/vendor_price_updates_sequence.png)